sagerpascal/speech-prediction/docs/concept.md

 For the network, the $$n$$ given frames are the input data `x`, and the $$k$$ frames to be predicted are the label `y`.
 For a first baseline, a simple Transfomer network is used.
+Alternatives could be different RNNs, such as LSTM or CNNs with downsampling and upsampling such as a U-Net.
 Currently, no literature exists comparing MFCC frame prediction using different architectures.
 However, the decision for using a Transformer network is argued as follows:
 - Transformer achieved in 13/15 ASR benchmarks a better performance than RNN [1]
 - Transformer are Turing-complete and can therefore model almost any sequence models [2]